TOP 7 UNIQUE EXPERIENCES IN CASABLANCA, MOROCCO [THINGS TO DO]

 When you think about Casablanca, the images that come to your mind are probably those of the Habous quarter.
 Casablanca’s name comes from the Portugese ‘Casabrance’ or ‘white house’ and I was a bit confused as to why that name was chosen when I first arrived in the city as the houses were of ordinary colors as in most cities, it is only when I payed a visit to the Habous quarter that I understood why.

 This neighborhood is a rich blend of beautiful white French-built buildings, clean streets, and a multitude of courtyards adorned with fabrics, rugs, ceramics and clothing.
-It’s the perfect place to spend a quiet afternoon at (except near the prayer time as the streets get packed with believers), stroll around, capture unique pictures, do some people-watching or some shopping.
+It’s the perfect place to spend a quiet afternoon at (except near the prayer time as the streets get packed with believers), stroll around, capture unique pictures, do some people-watching or some shopping, and it was definitely one of my favorite things to do in Casablanca.

 +I bought a couple of rugs at the market and a small tip I have for you would be to always cut the price in half or more as negotiating a final price seems to be part of the culture there.